cortexrd/Knack-Toolkit-Library/README.md

 ### Functions

 -   **getSysInfo**: Returns an object with the above-mentioned properties.
 -   **findAllKeywords**: Scans through all views and fields and creates a catalog of keywords used with info about Scene ID, View ID and Title.
-This can be invoked from the browser’s console with this command: ktl.sysInfo.findAllKeywords()
+This can be invoked from the browser’s console with this command: **ktlkw()**

 ## System Colors